 Another attribute of Pretoria is the number of scientific institutes in and around the city, for example the Council for Scientific and Industrial Research, Onderstepoort Veterinary Institute and the South African Bureau of Standards.

-Only some 9,5% of adults in the province have received no schooling.
+According to the 2001 Census findings, only 8,4% of adults in the province have received no schooling.